E1337Kat/vs_code_rspec_opener/README.md

 ## Features

-When in an rspec file in the `spec/` folder of a project, you can use a command to open the related file in the `app/` folder.
-You simply do `ctrl+shift+P` and type in "OpenSpec app file".
+This tool can open source files for ruby applications using standard structure with an app folder, lib folder, and a test folder (test folder can be "test" or "spec").

+Use `ctrl+shift+P` to open the command thingy and type in the desired command.
 Like magic, the file will open.

-> Note: I mention only the `app/` folder as when I wrote this in the hour I did, I didn't think about there being a `lib/` folder...
-Whoopsies.
-I'll get to it eventually.
+You can open the source file for the current test file with `OpenSpec app file`.
+You can open the test file for the current source file with `OpenSpec test file`.

 ## Extension Settings